w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 Layer two (L2) networks are popular as being the way forward for blockchain scalability by off-loading the majority of computation from layer one (L1) networks.
 L2 solutions utilize the L1 network's security and functionality to build an additional layer that is often faster, reduces fees, and solves other platform-specific issues.
-In many cases, L2 solutions focus on capitalizing on using blockspace within a particular blockchain to make it less costly and more efficient.
+In many cases, L2 solutions focus on utilizing block space on a particular blockchain efficiently and cost-effectively.

 **Rollups** are a L2 scaling solution.
 At the most basic level, a rollup L2 solution is responsible for "rolling up" transactions by batching them before publishing them to the L1